btcreversal/safemasternode/doc/readme-qt.rst

 .. _`this Debian issue`: http://bugs.debian.org/cgi-bin/bugreport.cgi?bug=621425

-Ubuntu 11.10 warning
+Usafemasternode 11.10 warning
 ====================

-Ubuntu 11.10 has a package called 'qt-at-spi' installed by default.
-At the time of writing, having that package installed causes buntu-qt to crash intermittently.
+Usafemasternode 11.10 has a package called 'qt-at-spi' installed by default.
+At the time of writing, having that package installed causes safemasternode-qt to crash intermittently.
 The issue has been reported as `launchpad bug 857790`_, but isn't yet fixed.

 Until the bug is fixed, you can remove the qt-at-spi package to work around the problem, though this will presumably